 Statistics on Settlement Value of Bulging Disc Injury Cases

 Sometimes, bulging disc cases are undervalued because the plaintiff’s lawyer does not always appreciate the science of these cases and does not line up the appropriate experts to explain why a bulging or protruding disc can be just as painful if not more than a herniated disc in many cases.
-Do these lawyers who don’t understand these lawsuits lower the average settlements in these these statistics?
+Do these lawyers who don’t understand these lawsuits lower the average settlements in these statistics?
 Of course they do.

 Just like there is no bulging disc settlement calculator based on average compensation payout statistics, stories of how other victims were compensated are not an exact match for your injury claim.

-You will not pull this out of these statistics but most disc injuries are caused by rear-end accidents but sideswipe and T-bone bulging disc injury cases typically have higher compensation payouts on average in our lawyers’ experience.
+You will not pull this out of these statistics but most disc injuries are caused by rear-end accidents and T-bone bulging disc injury cases typically have higher compensation payouts on average in our lawyers’ experience.

 - June 2022, Texas $20,000 Verdict.
 The plaintiff suffered a C5-6 annular disc bulge which aggravated his pre-existing degenerative disc issues resulting in multiple symptomatic disc injuries, and post-traumatic stress disorder when his vehicle was rear-ended in a multi-car pileup.

 - January 2022, New York $25,0000 Settlement.
 A 14-year-old male suffered bulging cervical and lumbar discs when the bus he was a passenger on was rear-ended by a vehicle that fled the scene.
-The case settled for $25k, which was presumably a policy limits settlement.
+The case settled for $25k, presumably a policy limits settlement.

 - January 2021, Maryland $93,500.
 Settlement.
 Our client is sitting at the light when she is struck by a vehicle that was been struck by another vehicle making an illegal turn.
 She suffers a bulging disc but had relatively low medical bills.
 The defendant offers less than $20,000 so we file a lawsuit in Prince George’s County Circuit Court.
 The defendant offers up the $30,000 policy and the uninsured motorist carrier offered almost their full insurance limits to resolve the case.
 The value of our case went up by almost five times the original offer because our lawyers were willing to file a lawsuit and throw some punches.
 This is common in bulging disc cases because the insurance companies offer compensation payouts far less than the reasonable settlement value of the case.

 - October 2020, New York: $50,000 Verdict.
 A 29-year-old man was a passenger in a T-bone collision.
 He sustained L3-4 and L4-5 bulges, cervical and lumbosacral herniations, and a torn right quadriceps tendon.
 He underwent nine months of physical therapy.
-He also had steroid injections to his lower back and knee.
+He also had steroid injections in his lower back and knee.
 Steroid injections are considered to be one rung on the ladder before disc surgery.
 There was also a lost wage claim because he could not work for nine months.
 Because of his residual pain, he could not tolerate prolonged running, seating, or standing.
 The man alleged that the negligence of his driver and the other driver caused his injuries.
 A jury assigned 100 percent liability to the man’s driver in a bifurcated trial.
 Before the damage phase began, the case settled for $50,000.
 Does this sound low?
-Yes, its sounds low.
+Yes, it sounds low.

 - October 2020, New York: $1,300,000 Verdict.
 A 31-year-old woman was rear-ended in a chain-reaction collision.
 She suffered C2-3, C3-4, C4-5, and C6-7 bulges.
 The woman also aggravated her pre-existing C5-6 bulge, which became herniated.
 She experienced upper limb radiculopathy.
 The woman treated with a chiropractor and physical therapist.
 She underwent painkilling left shoulder injections.
 The woman subsequently underwent a C5-6 discectomy and fusion.
 She then resumed chiropractic and physical therapies.
 The woman also underwent a pain management routine.
 The woman experienced residual neck pain and upper limb weakness.
 She claimed they affect her ability to perform daily activities.
 The woman alleged that the at-fault driver’s negligence caused her injuries.
 A jury awarded her $1,300,000.